chyidl/chyidlTutorial/root/golang/GoTutorial/README.md

 Install Golang on MacOS With Homebrew!
 --------------------------------------
 ```
+Installing Go via the Terminal
+$ brew install go

+Create your Go folder via the terminal && change directory into
+$ mkdir MyGoCode && cd MyGoCode

+Go requires a specific folder structure in order to manage local packages and code
+$ mkdir bin pkg src

+Setup the GOPATH environment variable
+$ vim ~/.zshrc
+# Keep in mind that $HOME is equal to "~" AKA /Users/your_username.
 First of all export some paths, and save them in your .zshrc or .bashrc files for easy use.
 Use sudo if you get error.
 # Go development
 export GOPATH="${HOME}/golib"